 for the syrup:

-- while cake is baking, in a small saucepan, heat orange juice, lemon juice & honey until honey dissolves completely, mixture should be slightly warm.
+- while cake is baking, in a small saucepan, heat orange juice, lemon juice & honey until honey dissolves completely, mixture should be slightly warm (not boiling).

-- when cake is out of oven, began using toothpick to prick entire cake with many many small holes. this will allow “the syrup” to flow-into the cake & be fully absorbed.
+- when cake is out of oven, begin using toothpick to prick entire cake with many many small holes. this will allow “the syrup” to flow-into the cake & be fully absorbed.